Use Case · For the CFO

 See how close you are to GAAP profitability.

-We'll model the projected impact on GAAP net income using your actual SBC expense and grant schedule - no estimates, no assumptions.
+We'll model the projected impact on GAAP net income using your actual SBC expense and grant schedule.